-- All incidents shall be recorded in the Institutions daily Incident Log located on campus in the Admissions Office.
+All incidents shall be recorded in the institution’s daily Incident Log located on campus in the Admissions Office.
 The log includes the date, time, location, incident reported, and disposition of incident and the name of the person who took the report.
-The report must be entered in the log with two (2) business days after it is reported to the school’s official unless that disclosure is prohibited by law, would endanger the confidentiality of the victim.
+The report must be entered in the log within two (2) business days after it is reported to the school’s official unless that disclosure is prohibited by law or would endanger the confidentiality of the victim.

-- Information concerning drug and alcohol abuse education program are posted at the campus and is distributed annually to students and staff.
+Information concerning drug and alcohol abuse education program is posted at the campus and is distributed annually to students and staff.
 (Institutions are advised to make available to students and staff members information on an agency that provides counseling and help on drug and alcohol abuse education).

 - Report the offense to the school administration.

 - Preserve any evidence as may be necessary to the proof of the criminal offense.